Graphic Courtesy of MEMA

 - Winston County – 3 homes affected

 *These are preliminary numbers and could change throughout the assessment process.

-If citizens have immediate unmet needs, they are encouraged to contact their county emergency management agency.
+If residents have immediate unmet needs, we advise them to contact their county emergency management agency.
 A list of those county contacts can be found here.

 The post Wednesday Storms: NWS confirms six tornadoes, damage reported in 15 counties appeared first on SuperTalk Mississippi.